 When seconds count, HANDS-ONLY™ CPR can help save a life.
 Following a cardiac event, the body becomes deprived of oxygen, putting heart and brain function in jeopardy.
 The HANDS-ONLY™ CPR technique aids oxygen delivery and sustains heart and brain function until first responders arrive to administer more sophisticated medical measures.

-Administering chest compressions can be physically demanding, says Dr. Tamirisa.
-If necessary, engage other bystanders in providing assistance by calling 911 and taking turns administering CPR.
-HANDS-ONLY™ CPR and CPR certification is available from the American Heart Association or through the ProMedica CPR Rescue Training Center.
+Administering chest compressions can be hard to do for a long period of time.
+If necessary, engage other bystanders in providing assistance by calling 9-1-1 and taking turns administering CPR.